Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 A value lower than one will simplify the end result and enhance the saturation / contrasts.

 A value higher than one will do the opposite and if pushed too far will most likely make a mess.

+# Pro tip:

+Did you know that my first activity is to write model merging functions?

+While the code is too much of a mess to be shared, I do expose my shared models on this [gallery](https://github.com/Extraltodeus/shared_models_galleries)!